nmrnv/Librum/README.md

         ...
 ```

 Files also have `on_match` and `on_complete`.
-On match, we get back the section where we can check which one it is so as to get its data.
+In `on_match`, we get back the section where we can check which one it is so as to get its data.

 # How to parse the file
 File types are automatically registered when they are defined.

-If you don't know what type of file in a given path, you can use: `file = File.match(path)`
-This way it will figure out what the file is based on the file tag.
+If you don't know what type of file in a given path, you can use: `file = File.match(path)` This way it will figure out what the file is based on the file tag.

 If you do know the file type upfront, you should use `file = SpanishFile(path)`.

 Lastly, the file should be parsed: